Slavery & Human Trafficking Statement 2021

 3.1 The Group’s principal activities are the development and management of affordable housing through its Subsidiaries.

-3.2 The Group manages and delivers major refurbishments and quality services to c13,500 homes in Wythenshawe.
-For the duration of 2019/2020 the Group’s head office was at Wythenshawe House, in Wythenshawe and all its properties are situated within five miles of the head office.
+3.2 The Group manages and delivers major refurbishments and quality services to c13,700 homes in Wythenshawe.
+For the duration of 2020/2021 the Group’s head office was at Wythenshawe House, in Wythenshawe and the vast majority of its properties are situated within five miles of the head office.
 The Group has charitable status and operates primarily as a social landlord, providing affordable general needs housing.

 - Supply Chain